microsoft/ReactorPlanning/docs/delivering-your-session.md

 ## Closing

 - Thank everyone
+- Share the survey and event code (this will be provided to you)
+  - Consider putting your moderator in charge of this!
 - Highlight the [Reactor YouTube channel](https://www.youtube.com/microsoftreactor)
 - Highlight any additional resources you want to share
 - You're welcome to plug your social media handles